 But which night train routes are there in Spain?

-I’ve... made sure that these night trains all leave at a sensible time of night, before the bars and restaurants close and early enough for you to settle down to some sleep.
-Likewise, I’ve ensured that they pull in at your final destination at a reasonable time, with somewhere open for you to get a coffee before starting your day.
+These night trains all leave at a... sensible time of night before the bars and restaurants close and early enough for you to settle down to some sleep.
+Likewise, we’ve ensured that they pull in to your final destination at a reasonable time, with somewhere open for you to get a coffee before starting your day.
 There are also always sleeper cabins available, though cheaper seats (usually but not always reclinable) are available on all routes.

-According to The Guardian (End of the line for Europe's iconic night trains?), Europe's night trains are rapidly disappearing (indeed, Spain's night trains to Paris recently ended) so try out these routes before they too are canceled.
+According to The Guardian, Europe's night trains are rapidly disappearing (indeed, Spain's night trains to Paris recently ended) so try out these routes before they too are canceled.

 Times and prices are correct at the time of writing but may vary according to season or other factors.
 Check directly with Rail Europe or Renfe for exact prices and times.